 • With Medicare, things get fuzzier, and you may need supplemental insurance to be safe.
 The AARP has a useful checklist on out-of-state Medicare issues you should review.

 The easiest solution: Talk to your pharmacist and health insurance provider when planning your trip.
 If you can legally purchase a long-term supply of your prescription drugs before leaving, you can cross medicine off of your packing list and avoid living in fear that you may be without your meds.
-Also, you may be able to temporarily adjust your health insurance to include out-of-network services.

-3. Think Inexpensive Hobbies
+3. Pack Inexpensive Hobbies

 how to be a snowbird on a budget